fossabot/IPDeviceManufacturer/README.md

 ## Why must be this library ?

-- You can scan range IP address without pinging cause some client not response anytime. but we use Send ARP instead.
+- You can scan range IP address by without pinging cause some client not response anytime. but we use Send ARP instead.
 - Vendors / Manufacturer description have over 40000+ devices.

 ## Help or Feedback